Judge gives green light to contentious museum art sale - Philly

 The Berkshire Museum says it will sell the rest of the artwork until it reaches $55 million in proceeds.
 Officials say they may not have to sell all 39 other pieces, which include Rockwell's "Shaftsbury Blacksmith Shop" and works by Alexander Calder, Albert Bierstadt and George Henry Durrie.

+The decision likely ends the lengthy legal battle over the sale.
+It comes a day before the deadline the museum said it was facing in order to ensure it could go to auction this spring.

-Michael Keating, an attorney for a group of Berkshire County residents who challenged the sale, said they are disappointed in the decision but don't believe they have any further recourse.
-Keating had unsuccessfully urged the court to appoint someone to oversee the sale and ensure the museum is using the money appropriately.
+Michael Keating, an attorney for a group of Berkshire County residents who challenged the museum's plans, said he doesn't believe they have any further recourse.

-"He's now spoken," Keating said of the judge.
-"We have to respect that decision."
+Nicholas O'Donnell, who represented another group of museum members, said he couldn't immediately say whether they would continue to fight the sale.

+"It is a sad day both for the people of Massachusetts and the true custodians, working tirelessly to preserve and protect our local and national heritage, throughout America," O'Donnell said in an email.

 Rockwell's sons, who initially opposed the sale, dropped their challenge after it was announced that "Shuffleton's Barbershop" would remain in public view.